-Black Start Incident Management
+System Restoration Incident Management

 When notified that a Total Shutdown or Partial Shutdown has occurred, all Parties shall establish communications routes and arrangements between Duty Managers or other representatives between NGESO, onshore TO, Generators relevant Users and affected offshore TOs to provide urgent managerial communication channels.
 Under such conditions, it may also be necessary to invoke the System Incident Management procedures under STCP 06-3.

-Black Start Procedure
+System Restoration Procedure

-In the event of a Total Shutdown or Partial Shutdown NGESO shall, as soon as reasonably practicable, notify the relevant onshore TO, Users and other affected parties that a Total Shutdown or a Partial Shutdown exists and that Local Joint Restoration Plan shall be implemented.
+In the event of a Total Shutdown or Partial Shutdown, NGESO shall, as soon as reasonably practicable, notify the relevant TO, Users, Restoration Contractors, relevant Network Operators and other affected parties that a Total Shutdown or a Partial Shutdown exists and that a Restoration Plan shall be implemented.

-Where voice communication between NGESO and the relevant onshore TO and/or Users is not available and prevents NGESO from invoking Black Start, the provisions of section 3.5 shall apply.
+Where voice communication between NGESO and the relevant TO and/or Users is not available and prevents NGESO from invoking System Restoration, the provisions of section 3.5 shall apply.

 In Scotland

-The onshore TO shall request Black Start Stations, other Generators party to the Local Joint Restoration Plan and affected Users to assess the condition of their assets, and report on their capability to carry out their obligations under the Local Joint Restoration Plan.
+The onshore TO shall request Restoration Contractors party to the Local Joint Restoration Plan (including Offshore Local Joint Restoration Plans) and affected Users to assess the condition of their assets, and report on their capability to carry out their obligations under the Local Joint Restoration Plan.
+Where a Distribution Restoration Zone Plan is in place, the onshore TO shall request the relevant Network Operator to assess the feasibility of establishing a Distribution Restoration Zone in accordance with the Distribution Restoration Zone Plan.
+This shall include the Network Operator undertaking an assessment of its System to ensure the network is in a position to establish a Distribution Restoration Zone and that Restoration Contractors Plant are in a sufficient state of readiness to permit the establishment of a Distribution Restoration Zone in accordance with the Distribution Restoration Zone Plan.

 Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the onshore TO shall, as necessary, liaise with the offshore TO to confirm the status of the connection between the onshore and offshore networks.
 The relevant TO shall gather these reports and feed them back to NGESO as soon as reasonably practicable.

-Where the availability and capability of the onshore TO’s Transmission System and Users’ Systems, and the availability of Black Start Stations and other Power Stations in the Local Joint Restoration Plan are not significantly different with the Local Joint Restorations Plan’s requirements, NGESO shall give the onshore TO the authority to implement the appropriate Local Joint Restoration Plan.
+Where the availability and capability of the TO’s Transmission System and Users’ Systems, and the availability of Restoration Contractors Plant in the Local Joint Restoration Plan are not significantly different with the Local Joint Restorations Plan’s requirements, NGESO shall give the onshore TO the authority to implement the appropriate Local Joint Restoration Plan or Offshore Local Joint Restoration Plan as appropriate.
+Where the availability and capability of the onshore TO’s Transmission System and Network Operators’ Systems, and the availability of Anchor Contractor’s Plant in the Distribution Restoration Zone Plan are not significantly different with the Distribution Restoration Zone Plan’s requirements, NGESO shall give the onshore TO the authority to implement the appropriate Distribution Restoration Plan though the issue of instructions to the relevant Network Operator.

-Where to the extent that the availability and capability of the onshore TO’s Transmission System or Users’ Systems, or the availability of Black Start Stations or other Power Stations in the Local Joint Restoration Plan is significantly different to that set out in the Local Joint Restoration Plan, NGESO may choose to manage the restoration of part of the onshore TO’s Transmission System outside the provisions of the Local Joint Restoration Plan, using STCP 01-1 Operational Switching and normal energy balancing processes as appropriate.
+Where to the extent that the availability and capability of the TO’s Transmission System or Users’ Systems, or the availability of Restoration Contractors Plant in the Local Joint Restoration Plan is significantly different to that set out in the Local Joint Restoration Plan, NGESO may choose to manage the restoration of part of the TO’s Transmission System outside the provisions of the Local Joint Restoration Plan, using STCP 01-1 Operational Switching and normal energy balancing processes as appropriate.

 When the relevant onshore TO has been given the authority to implement the appropriate Local Joint Restoration Plan, it shall execute and progress the appropriate Local Joint Restoration Plan in accordance with its obligations under that LJRP.